Grenville M. Dodge: Politics and later life

 In 1866, Dodge defeated incumbent Republican John A. Kasson in the nominating convention to represent Iowa's 5th congressional district in Congress.
 In the general election, he won, defeating former Union general James M. Tuttle.
 His election brought problems since he was also away much of the time building the railroad.
 His time in Washington (during the Fortieth United States Congress), was often spent lobbying on behalf of the Union Pacific, although he supported internal improvements to the West.
 He served in the House from March 4, 1867, to March 3, 1869.
 In April he would complete negotiations with Collis Huntington, on behalf of Union Pacific Railroad regarding the completion of the First transcontinental railroad.

 He was a delegate to the Republican National Convention in Chicago in 1868 and again at the 1876 convention in Cincinnati.
 After his term in office expired, he returned to railroad engineering.
 During the 1880s and 1890s, he served as president or chief engineer of dozens of railroad companies.
 Dodge went to New York City to manage the growing number of businesses he had developed.

 Dodge was appointed to head a commission investigating the conduct of the Army during the Spanish–American War.
 The commission traveled to several cities in Dodge's personal railroad car.
 The report was published as a Senate document titled "Report of the Commission appointed by the President to investigate the Conduct of the War Department during the war with Spain."
-This commission came to be known as the "Dodge Commission."
+This commission came to be known as the "Dodge Commission".

 Dodge returned home to Iowa and died in Council Bluffs in 1916.
 He is buried there in Walnut Hill Cemetery.
 His home, the Grenville M. Dodge House, is a National Historic Landmark.

+Legacy

-Fort Dodge in Kansas, an important army base during the settlement of the western frontier, was named in his honor, as was Dodge City.Schmidt, Heinie, Fort Dodge State Soldiers' Home, High Plains Journal, January 15, 1948.
-Although Dodge Street in Omaha, Nebraska, the location of Union Pacific Headquarters, is often reputed to have been named after him, the street was actually named for influential (and unrelated) Iowa Senator Augustus C. Dodge.
+Fort Dodge in Kansas, an important army base during the settlement of the western frontier, was named in his honor, as was Dodge City.

 The Interstate 480 bridge over the Missouri River is named the Grenville Dodge Memorial Bridge in his honor.
 Camp Dodge—the Iowa Army National Guard Center in Johnston, Iowa—is named after him.
 Dodge Hall at his alma mater, Norwich University, is also named after him.

+Although Dodge Street in Omaha, Nebraska, the location of Union Pacific Headquarters, was originally named for Iowa Senator Augustus C. Dodge, a resolution was passed by the City Council in 2016 to clarify that Dodge Street is named after Grenville Dodge and his brother, NP Dodge.

-In 1963, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
+In 1963, Grenville Dodge was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.